 Barcelona olé for a perfect Summer Break

 The city of Barcelona is one of the main hot spots in Europe where travelers from all over the world can enjoy the Spanish Catalan way of life at its best.
-Great weather conditions, amazingly delicious and healthy cuisine combined with the tradition of enjoyment, siesta and wonderful mild Spanish nights.
-Especially that part is such a wonderful experience: sitting outside in the streets, tasting a Spanish Cerveza (beer) and talking about god and the world until the sun rises over the Mediterean Sea.
+Great weather conditions, amazingly delicious and healthy cuisine combined with the tradition of enjoyment, siesta, and wonderful mild Spanish nights.
+Especially that part is such a wonderful experience: sitting outside in the streets, tasting a Spanish Cerveza (beer), and talking about everything and the world until the sun rises over the Mediterranean Sea.
 Take your time to bike or walk the city and explore the narrow and winding alleys full of treasures just waiting for you to be discovered.
-From Barcelona Aiport (BCN) you are within half an hour by taxi in the city center.
-Furthermore, you can fly to the Airport Girona, but you have to calculate at least a 1,5 hours bus ride in your itinerary.
+From Barcelona Airport (BCN) you are within half an hour by taxi in the city center.
+Furthermore, you can fly to the Airport Girona, but you have to calculate at least a 1.5 hours bus ride in your itinerary.
 Once here in Barcelona, it is hard to leave again…

 A landmark of pure Modernism of Gaudi’s architecture: the Casa Milà (La Pedrera) on Passeig de Gràcia street.
-The apartment complex was the last building Antonio Gaudi made before dedicating his full energy to built the world famous, unfinished Sagrada Familia.
-After reaching the rooftop and enjoying the view over the city, it was time for photos since the brown, warm colours giving you the perfect contrast to the deep blue of the sky.
-On our way downstairs again, we learned about the innovative ideas and structure of this apartment complex while wandering around an originally equipped flat.
-A great way to enjoy Gaudi.
+The apartment complex was the last building Antonio Gaudi made before dedicating his full energy to build the world-famous, unfinished Sagrada Família.
+After reaching the rooftop, and it was time to enjoy the view of the city.

 Walking detours through the City of Barcelona